 “This will vary depending on the woman and needs to be evaluated every cycle,” says Dr. Owen.
 “Different fertility awareness-based methods have different rules to help couples recognize the early signs of fertile mucus, while some methods have mathematical calculations based on previous cycle lengths.
-These calculations help couples to know the earliest day the woman has previously shown any fertile mucus, but a couple still need to pay attention to signs that might tell them otherwise.”
+These calculations help couples to know the earliest day the woman has previously shown any fertile mucus, but a couple still needs to pay attention to signs that might tell them otherwise.”

 While different fertility awareness methods give varying ranges for the fertile window, most tend to suggest that its length is around 8 days.
 This accounts for the 5 days that sperm can potentially survive in the presence of fertile-type mucus, as well as for the day of ovulation, and the few days following ovulation that the egg (or two, if a double ovulation took place) remains viable before it begins to break down.
 Keep in mind, then, that 8 days could be a minimum, rather than a maximum; the fertile window could, in fact, be longer than 8 days depending on the woman, her particular body, that particular cycle, and so on.

 What can make the fertile window shorter or longer?

 “The fertile window is dependent upon the woman’s cervical response to estrogen,” says Dr. Owen.
 “Things like breastfeeding, stress, poor eating, perimenopause, cervical procedures, extreme diets, and extreme exercise can manipulate the amount of estrogen produced by a woman’s body.
 When a woman’s body is under any of these conditions, it will not give the signal that it is a good time for pregnancy.
 This means that her follicles (the group of future eggs) will not develop and will not make estrogen.
 When conditions improve, then the process will start again, and she will begin to notice fertile mucus.”